25huizengek1/kpn-itv-client/README.md

 The codebase of this app is very new and I am aware of some bugs that may arise when used on a Google TV, paired with the Google Home companion app.
 I am also aware that there are some UI inconsistencies.
-I'm planning to fix this, but other projects may take priority over this one, so if you have an issue that you ant to have fixed, please let me know by [opening an issue](https://github.com/25huizengek1/kpn-itv-client/issues/new/choose).
+I'm planning to fix this, but other projects may take priority over this one, so if you have an issue that you want to have fixed, please let me know by [opening an issue](https://github.com/25huizengek1/kpn-itv-client/issues/new/choose).

 ## License